Γ-Butyrolactone

-gamma-Butyrolactone, γ-Butyrolactone (GBL) is a hygroscopic colorless, water-miscible liquid with a weak characteristic odor.
+γ-Butyrolactone (GBL) or gamma-butyrolactone is an organic compound with the formula O=CO(CH2)3.
+It is a hygroscopic, colorless, water-miscible liquid with a pleasant odor.
 It is the simplest 4-carbon lactone.
-It is mainly used as an intermediate in the production of other chemicals, e.g. methyl-2-pyrrolidone.
-In humans GBL acts as a prodrug for gamma-hydroxybutyric acid (GHB), and it is used as a recreational CNS depressant with effects similar to those of barbiturates.
+It is mainly used as an intermediate in the production of other chemicals, such as N-methyl-2-pyrrolidone.

+In humans, GBL acts as a prodrug for gamma-hydroxybutyric acid (GHB) and is often used as a recreational drug.
+GHB acts as a central nervous system (CNS) depressant with effects similar to those of barbiturates.

 Occurrence

 GBL has been found in extracts from samples of unadulterated wines.
 This finding indicates that GBL is a naturally occurring component in some wines and may be present in similar products.
 The concentration detected was approximately 5 μg/mL and was easily observed using a simple extraction technique followed by GC/MS analysis.
 GBL can be found in cheese flavorings but typically results in a content of 0.0002% GBL in the final foodstuff.

 Production and synthesis

 γ-Butyrolactone is produced industrially by dehydrogenation of 1,4-butanediol at a temperature of 180–300 °C and atmospheric pressure in the presence of a copper catalyst.

 The yield of this process is approximately 95%.
 The purification takes place with a liquid-gas-phase extraction.

 In the laboratory, it may also be obtained via the oxidation of tetrahydrofuran (THF), for example with aqueous sodium bromate.
 An alternative route proceeds from GABA via a diazonium intermediate.